charlie0129/batt/README.md

 `batt` is a tool to control battery charging on Apple Silicon MacBooks.

-## Motivation

-I created this tool simply because I am not satisfied with existing tools 😐.

-I have written and using similar utils (to limit charging) on Intel MacBooks for years.
-Just since recently, I got hands on a Apple Silicon MacBook (yes, it is 2023, 2 years later since it is introduced 😅 and I just got one).
-The old BCLM way to limit charging doesn't work anymore.
-I was looking for a tool to limit charging on M1 MacBooks.

-I have tried some alternatives, both closed source and open source, but I kept none of them.
-Some paid alternatives' licensing options are just too limited 🤔, a bit bloated, require periodic Internet connection (hmm?) and are closed source.
-It doesn't seem a good option for me.
-Some open source alternatives just don't handle edge cases well and I encountered issues sometimes especially when sleeping (as of Apr 2023).

-I want a _simple_ tool that does just one thing, and **does it well** -- limiting charging, just like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
-It seems I don't have any options but to develop by myself.
-So I spent a weekend developing this tool, so here we are! `batt` is here!

 ## Why do you need this?

 [This article](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries) might be helpful.
-TL;DR: keep your battery cool, keep it at 80% or lower when plugged in, and discharge it as shallowly as feasible.
+TL;DR: keep your battery at 80% or lower when plugged in, and discharge it as shallowly as feasible.

-`batt` does exactly that.
+Previously, before optimized battery charging is introduced, MacBooks are known suffer from battery swelling when kept at 100% all the time, especially the 2015s.

+`batt` can effectively alleviate this problem by limiting the battery charge level.
 It can be used to set a maximum charge level.
-For example, you can set it to 80% and it will stop charging when the battery reaches 80%.
+For example, you can set it to 80%, and it will stop charging when the battery reaches 80%.

 ## How is it different from XXX?

 **It is free and opensource**.
 It even comes with some features (like idle sleep preventions and pre-sleep stop charging) that are only available in paid counterparts.
 It comes with no ads, no tracking, no telemetry, no analytics, no bullshit.
 It is open source, so you can read the code and verify that it does what it says it does.

-**It is simple.** It only does charge limiting and does it well.
-For example, when using other free/unpaid tools, your MacBook will sometimes charge to 100% during sleep even if you set the limit to, like, 60%. `batt` have taken these edge cases into consideration and will behave as intended.
+**It is simple but well-thought.** It only does charge limiting and does it well.
+For example, when using other free/unpaid tools, your MacBook will sometimes charge to 100% during sleep even if you set the limit to, like, 60%. `batt` have taken these edge cases into consideration and will behave as intended (in case you do encounter problems, please raise an issue so that we can solve it).
 Other features is intentionally limited to keep it simple.
-If you want some additional features, feel free to raise an issue, then we can discuss about it.
+If you want some additional features, feel free to raise an issue, then we can discuss this.

 **It is light-weight.** As a command-line tool, it is light-weight by design.
 No electron GUIs hogging your system resources.
 However, a native GUI that sits in the menubar is a good addition.

-## But macOS have similar features built-in
+## But macOS have similar features built-in, is it?

 Yes, macOS have optimized battery charging.
 It will try to find out your charging and working schedule and prohibits charging above 80% for a couple of hours overnight.
 However, if you have an un-regular schedule, this will simply not work.
 Also, you lose predictability (which I value a lot) about your computer's behavior.
 By letting macOS decide for you, you cannot control when to charge or when not to charge.